Steve Bechtel: Biography

 Bechtel was born in Casper, Wyoming.
 As a teenager, Bechtel began to rock climb in central Wyoming, inspired by the sport climbing then popular in Europe.
 He later referred to these experiences as "great [opportunities] as a young person to see people at the cutting edge of the sport."
 His interest in Lander, Wyoming was piqued in the summer of 1990 when he heard about the limestone in the Black Hills, which was considered favorable for rock climbing.
 After two brief visits there that same year, Bechtel decided to move there the following year.
 Aside from a short period in the early 2000s when he lived in Salt Lake City, Utah, Bechtel has since resided permanently in Lander.
 He cited the Sinks Main Wall as the reason he settled permanently in the town.

 As a rock climber, Bechtel has achieved first ascents all over the world.
 Bechtel is an SFG II, USA Weightlifting Certified Coach, a USA Cycling Elite-level coach, and has been coaching triathlon for nearly 15 years as a USAT-certified coach.
 He is a Certified Strength and Conditioning Specialist (CSCS) and holds a degree in Exercise Physiology from the University of Wyoming.
-His contributions are highlighted in the 2013 film Wind and Rattlesnakes.
-Bechtel has also been very involved in the International Climbers’ Festival, where he serves on the Bolt and Access Committee.
 In an interview in 2014, Bechtel stated that he considered himself a "retired" climber.

 Bechtel lives in Lander where he owns Elemental Performance + Fitness Gym and runs the climbing training program known as Climb Strong.
 Bechtel was married to Amy Wroe Bechtel until her disappearance in 1997.
 In spring 2004, Bechtel began dating Ellen Sissman; they married five months later.
 They live together in Lander with their two children, Sam and Anabel.